-After much deliberation, I decided to go with a portable solar array and one of the highest rated units in today’s market is the Renogy 100 watt monocrystalline foldable solar suitcase.
+After much deliberation, we decided to go with a portable solar array and one of the highest rated units in today’s market is the Renogy 100 watt monocrystalline foldable solar suitcase.
 If you’re not familiar with this product, it’s pretty neat.
 It consists of two 50 watt monocrystalline solar panels wired in parallel, a 10 amp ViewStar PWM charge controller with an LCD digital display, a 10-foot (12 gauge) cable with alligator clips, and a padded suitcase for storage and transporting.
 The two panels, which generate a maximum operating current of 5.71 amps, are physically connected with a hinge that allow you to open and close the panels in seconds.
 The portable array is equipped with two extendable, aluminum arms that allow it to be adjusted to obtain the optimum angle toward the sun.
 When folded and stored in the protective suitcase, the unit measures 19.9 inches tall, 27.2 inches long and 2.4 inches thick.
 The total weight is a manageable 27.65 pounds.

-So how does the Renogy 100 watt solar suitcase perform in real life?
+So how well does the Renogy 100 watt solar suitcase perform in real life?
 Very well.
 It transports easily, deploys quickly, and works well either individually or in parallel with another solar power charging system.
 When connected directly to an old, RV/Marine 12 volt battery, the array generated an output of 5.8 amps on a sunny January afternoon, higher than the panel’s maximum rated output.
 On another particularly hazy winter afternoon, in parallel with my camper’s existing solar power system, the unit generated 2.8 amps which increased the total charging output to my batteries by 50 percent.
 One feature that I really like is that the controller is mounted to a hinged plate that hangs vertically when the array is in use, this feature makes reading and adjusting the controller easier than most of the competition.

-Overall, I’m impressed with the performance, quality, and looks of the Renogy 100 watt foldable solar suitcase.
+Overall, we’re impressed with the performance, quality, and looks of the Renogy 100 watt foldable solar suitcase.
 Monocrystalline solar arrays are the best that money can buy and the frames that come with the two 50 watt solar arrays are rugged and durable.
 Constructed in Germany, Renogy’s monocrystalline solar panels provide a very high module conversion efficiency of 15.5 percent.
-They are EL tested with no hot-spot heating guaranteed.
+Each panel is EL tested with no hot-spot heating guaranteed.
 The ideal output of the pair is 500 watt hours a day which can fully charge a 50 amp hour battery from 50 percent in three hours, depending on sunlight conditions.
 The warranty is a 25-year transferable power output warranty: 5-year/95 percent efficiency rate, 10-year/90 percent efficiency rate, 25-year/80 percent efficiency rate.
 The panels also come with a five-year material and workmanship warranty.